 Steven explains that around 80% of case studies used in business schools globally are produced at Harvard, indicating the potentially wide-reaching impact of this course.

-This year, HBS's African American Students Union (AASU) celebrated its 50th anniversary.
+In 2018, HBS's African American Students Union (AASU) celebrated its 50th anniversary.
 Professor Tony Mayo, senior lecturer of business administration and director of the HBS leadership initiative, notes that there were only 42 black graduates of HBS between 1915 and 1968.
 AASU was set up in the spring of 1968 by five students seeking to increase black representation within the school.

 “It's important to celebrate the activism of these students,” he says.